 Geopolitical tensions have risen sharply in recent years.
-There is decreasing interdependence and integration between certain units around the world (deglobalisation).
+There is a decreasing interdependence and integration in the world (deglobalisation).
 There are conflicts between countries which range from sanctions and protectionist measures to wars and terrorist attacks.
 These include, for instance, the sharply deteriorating relationship between the West and Russia and trade relations with China.
 These conflicts could impact, for example, energy prices, inflation and interest rates.
 Central bank policies and the (in)direct impact of other strategic risks, including the impact of (new) pandemics, can also bring economic uncertainty.

-a.s.r. monitors and assesses relevant developments for possible risks and to this end implements appropriate control measures.
+a.s.r. monitors and assesses relevant developments for possible risks, and implements appropriate control measures.